How far would you go?

-2014 ended with a succession of interesting and imaginative films hitting both the cinema and TV screens, but non were quite as powerful as neo-noir crime thriller, Nightcrawler.
+2014 ended with a succession of interesting and imaginative films hitting both the cinema and TV screens, but none were quite as powerful as a neo-noir crime thriller, Nightcrawler.

-Staring Jake Gyllenhaal, Nightcrawler tells the story of Lou Bloom, a thief that jumps from career to career in the hope of finding success, no matter the consequences, finally discovering his calling, by documenting some of the more murky aspects of Los Angeles life, be it car crashes, murders and shootings, before selling it to a local news agency.
+Starring Jake Gyllenhaal, Nightcrawler tells the story of Lou Bloom, a thief that jumps from career to career in the hope of finding success, no matter the consequences, finally discovering his calling, by documenting some more murky aspects of Los Angeles life, be it car crashes, murders and shootings, before selling it to a local news agency.

-The film has many strong points, but by far the most compelling is the strength of Gyllenhaals performance, when you reach the half way point. and you forget that you’re watching Jake Gyllenhaal, instead it has become so that you’re watching Lou, the unhinged yet highly motivated psychotic, as he goes from producing poor quality videos that pale in comparison to his rivals, to eclipsing all others, with footage that borders on the illegal and insensitive.
+The film has many strong points, but by far the most compelling is the strength of Gyllenhaal’s performance when you reach the halfway point.
+And you forget that you’re watching Jake Gyllenhaal, instead, it has become so that you’re watching Lou, the unhinged yet highly motivated psychotic, as he goes from producing poor quality videos that pale in comparison to his rivals, to eclipse all others, with footage that borders on the illegal and insensitive.

-So if an unsettling yet well written/acted and produced film about a psychopath that finds his calling exploiting the suffering in the world for financial gain, then this film is right up your street, if not? watch it anyway, you’ll come around.
+So if an unsettling yet well written/acted and produced a film about a psychopath that finds his calling exploiting the suffering in the world for financial gain, then this film is right up your street, if not?
+Watch it anyway, you’ll come around.